didiersmith/steve/chapters/the-weapons-development-program.md

 "They're cast into the foundations of the island," responded the pudgy man with the nasal voice.
 "We don't have anything that can cut the fullerene."

-Xavier marveled.
+Xavier marveled at their primitive technology.
 Fullerene cutters were as common in the Anarchy as shovels in the Old World.
 "So you don't have any nanoscale tech at all?"

 The man shook his head.
 "Not since the event."